 When you pool your points, the point balance your pool shows up on every member’s page.
 Great.
 I had enough points so I logged into Sharon’s account and booked her award ticket.

 There was my mistake.
-Sharon’s not the one who had a JetBlue Plus card at the time, I was.
+At the time, Sharon didn’t have a JetBlue Plus card.
 When I logged into her account and booked the ticket, we didn’t get the 10% points rebate.
-Now if I had logged into my account and booked a ticket for her (which is totally legal to do), I would have received 10% of the points back.
+If I had logged into my account and booked a ticket for her (which is totally legal to do), I would have received 10% of the points back.

-I’ll know better for next time.
+I’ll know better next time.
 You can’t win them all.